unmeg/unmeg.github.io/_posts/2020-06-24-tplink-mr3020-sitrep-1.md

 ## What I said I'd do

 Let's call this week one.
-The goal was easy peasy (:smile:): Just backdoor the firmware!
+The goal was easy peasy: Just backdoor the firmware!
 No big deal.

 The plan was to begin with a n00b run: use [firmware mod kit](https://github.com/rampageX/firmware-mod-kit/wiki) to unpack the firmware, add a basic bindshell binary and set the init script to trigger it, then rebuild the firmware and flash it via the web UI.
 If that worked, I'd move on to writing a kernel module.

-I thought I'd probably get through that pretty quickly (:smile:), and maybe be able to deploy the kernel module similarly (FMK and so forth).
+I thought I'd probably get through that pretty quickly, and maybe be able to deploy the kernel module similarly (FMK and so forth).

-I even thought that I might have time this week (:smile:) to — as an academic exercise — recreate the final firmware image manually (i.e. without FMK) using the GPL code on the TPLINK website.
+I even thought that I might have time this week to — as an academic exercise — recreate the final firmware image manually (i.e. without FMK) using the GPL code on the TPLINK website.

 Cute.